ESA System Health Parameters and System Health Check

 System Health Check

-In the health check, the appliance looks at the historical performance data of the ESA obtained from the status logs and calculates an upgrade check result, which highlights potential issues.
+In the health check, the appliance looks at the historical performance data of the ESA obtained from the status logs, which highlights potential issues.

 Analyze Potential Upgrade Issues

 Figure 4: The System Health Check Tool and Potential Analysis Results

 The System Health Check reads historical mail traffic data from the status logs of the ESA, particularly the key metrics listed in this table:

 WorkQ is the key performance measurement metric of the ESA.
 WorkQ is a measure of the messages that wait in a priority work queue for analysis by the security engines of the appliance (that is, Antispam, Antivirus, and so on).
 When the Workqueue has a history of a backlog with a count of 500 on average, the Upgrade Check shows "Delay in mail Processing".

 Percentage CPU Load or CPU Utilization: If the CPU reaches 85% or more consistently, the appliance goes into Resource Conservation Mode, which returns the result "Resource Conservation Mode" in the Health Check.

 Percentage Ram Utilization: If the RAM used by the appliance exceeds 45% on average, the Health Check displays "High Memory Usage".

 SwapThreshold: A derived number from the status logs (SwPgIn + SwPgOut = SwapThreshold).
 The Health Check tool then looks at the historical status log data and calculates a percentage of entries that are greater than the swap page threshold.
 The health check result is "High Memory Page Swapping"

 Note: For AsyncOS 11.0.2 for Email Security, SwapThreshold is compared directly with a system variable and not the number of pages swapped from memory in a minute, as described.
 The default SwapThreshold value is 10.